Gabbezz/Gabbezz/README.md

+Eng:
+- 👋 Hi, I’m @Gabbezz or just Gab.
+BR🇧🇷
+- 👀 I'm interested in learning more about various technologies but mostly web development.
+- 🌱 I am currently attending the 3rd period of systems analysis and development.
+- 💞️ I'm looking for more knowledge and would love to talk and chat with everyone to learn about new technologies and experiences.
+- 📫 Currently I only have instagram but I intend to create a discord account :)

+Pt-br:
-- 👋 Hi, I’m @Gabbezz ou só Gab mesmo.
+- 👋 Olá, eu sou @Gabbezz ou só Gab mesmo.
 BR🇧🇷
 - 👀 Estou interessado em aprender mais sobre várias tecnologias mas princialmente html, css and javascript.
 - 🌱 Atualmente estou cursando o 1° período de ADS.
 - 💞️ Estou procurando por mais conhecimento e adoraria conversar e bater papo com todos para conhecer novas tecnologias e experiências.